fujaba/fulibFx/README.md

 of the object and modify the copy or modify the object before passing it to the controller.

 ### 4. The framework doesn't compile even though the view file exists
-The framework uses an annotation processor to check if the view file exists.
+The framework uses an [annotation processor](#-annotation-processor) to check if the view file exists.
 If the view file is not found, the processor will throw an error.
-Please make sure that the view file is in the correct location and that `options.sourcepath` is set correctly in your `compileJava` task (see [Annotation Processor](#-installation)).
+Please make sure that the view file is in the correct location and that `options.sourcepath` is set correctly in your `compileJava` task (see [Installation](#-installation)).

 ### 5. The SceneBuilder doesn't recognize my controller
 When using the SceneBuilder, it might not recognize your controller's FXML file.
 This can happen when the FXML file contains